EU demands answers from AstraZeneca over vaccine delays | DW | 25.01.2021

-The bloc's heath commissioner has said AstraZeneca's delay in delivering COVID vaccines is "not acceptable."
+The bloc's heath commissioner has said AstraZeneca's delay in delivering COVID-19 vaccines is "not acceptable."
 The EU paid €336 million for guaranteed orders and is angry the company is delivering elsewhere.

 It is becoming clear that AstraZeneca will fall woefully short of global delivery obligations and the EU, for one, is not happy

-The EU called a meeting with AstraZeneca executives on Monday to seek clarification after the drugmaker announced it would fall far short of its COVID-19 vaccine delivery obligations to the bloc.
+EU officials called a meeting with AstraZeneca executives on Monday to seek clarification after the drugmaker announced it would fall far short of its COVID-19 vaccine delivery obligations to the bloc.

-"We want our contract to be fully fulfilled," Health Commissioner Stella Kyriakides said, adding that the company's answers to "important questions" about delays to agreed vaccine deliveries had "not been satisfactory."
+"We want our contract to be fully fulfilled," said Health Commissioner Stella Kyriakides, adding that the company's answers to "important questions" about delays to agreed vaccine deliveries had "not been satisfactory."

-EU officials claim the contractual right to access company accounts to verify production and delivery numbers.
+EU officials have claimed the contractual right to access company accounts to verify production and delivery numbers.
 European Commission President Ursula von der Leyen is reported to have spoken with AstraZeneca boss Pascal Soriot before Monday's meeting to remind him of his company's commitments.

 A spokesperson for the company said Soriot assured von der Leyen that AstraZeneca was doing all it could to deliver the vaccine.

-Last August, the EU made up-front payments of €336 million ($409 million) to the Anglo-Swedish pharmaceutical company — the bloc's first COVID-19 vaccine deal — in order to expand production and secure 300 million doses of the drug developed by AstraZeneca and Oxford University.
+Last August, the EU made an upfront payment of €336 million ($409 million) to the Anglo-Swedish pharmaceutical company — the bloc's first COVID-19 vaccine deal — in order to expand production and secure 300 million doses of the drug developed by AstraZeneca and Oxford University.

 The site is reported to be a Belgian viral vectors factory operated by partner company Novasep.
-The production of viral vectors is complex and time consuming, as stable, high-yield production of the genetically modified cells used in the vaccine-making process requires mastering a great number of variables.
+The production of viral vectors is complex and time consuming.
+Stable, high-yield production of the genetically modified cells used in the vaccine-making process requires mastering a great number of variables.

-Still, that is no excuse for the delays says EU parliamentarian Peter Liese of Germany's Christian Democratic Union (CDU): "The flimsy justification that there are difficulties in the EU supply chain but not elsewhere does not hold water, as it is of course no problem to get the vaccine from the UK to the Continent."
+Still, EU parliamentarian Peter Liese of Germany's Christian Democratic Union has said that is no excuse for the delay.
+"The flimsy justification that there are difficulties in the EU supply chain but not elsewhere does not hold water, as it is of course no problem to get the vaccine from the UK to the continent," he said.

 An EU official close to the Monday meeting said the bloc did not have high expectations.
-The EU has raised the possibility of financial penalties in light of the scale of the shortfall though the official commenting said, "We are not there yet."
+The EU has raised the possibility of financial penalties in light of the scale of the shortfall, though the official commenting said it was still too soon for that.

-On Monday, it became clear that Europe is not the only place the company is failing its obligations, as Australia and Thailand both announced estimated delivery shortfalls in the coming months.
+On Monday, it became clear that Europe is not the only place where the company is failing its obligations.
+Australia and Thailand both announced estimated delivery shortfalls in the coming months.

 In late December, pharmaceutical giant Pfizer announced that its vaccine deliveries to the EU would be delayed by up to a month, only to immediately retract the statement and say the delays would be no longer than a week.